Cal Raleigh Preview, Player Props: Mariners vs. Rangers

 Cal Raleigh At The Plate

-- In 32.2% of his games this season, Raleigh has had at least one RBI.
-He's picked up more than one in 13.3% and driven in three or more of his team's runs in five contests.
+- Raleigh has had an RBI in 46 games this year (31.9%), including 19 multi-RBI outings (13.2%).
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.